Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Types Of Ultrasonic Machining

-There are two types of ultrasonic machining process.
+There are two types of ultrasonic machining processes.

 • Rotary Ultrasonic Machining